CitronZoegas/AutoGame/README.md

 Spells: L only (so far).

 Here is a picture of the game in its current state.

-The player is the yellow rectangle.
+Description:
-The yellow and dark red circles around the player is the "spell".
+-The player is the yellow rectangle.
+-The yellow and dark red circles around the player is the "spell".
 Be close enough to intersect the black rectangles to gain points.
-If you get hit by any black rectangles you lose.
+-If you get hit by any black rectangles you lose.

 ![Screenshot](/resources/AutoGame.png)